Japan's High Speed Bullet Train - The Shinkansen 新幹線

 It has been suggested that this decision was made upon the advice of Briton Edmund Morel, based on his experience of railway construction in other countries, where the topography was similarly challenging and there was a perception that the country would not develop to a level requiring a larger gauge (which bring advantages in higher capacity and speeds).

-The line was to be called 'shinkansen' - new trunk line - and the train to operate on it, the dangan ressha or 'bullet train'.
+The line was to be called 'shinkansen' - "new trunk line" in Japanese - and the train to operate on it, the dangan ressha or 'bullet train.'

 As the war turned against Japan, so work on the line was abandoned (though not before some tunnels had been built and much land had been acquired).